-Catalina is part of the eight Channel Islands archipelago, and is the only one of the eight islands with a significant civilian population.
+Catalina is part of the eight Channel Islands archipelago and is the only one of the eight islands with a significant civilian population.

-The island totals 76 square miles of beautiful waterfront and mountainous majesty with Mt.
-Orizaba being the highest elevation at 2,069 feet while Mount Black Jack is close behind at 2,006.
+The island totals 76 square miles of beautiful waterfront and mountainous majesty, with Mt.
+Orizaba being the highest elevation at 2,069 feet, while Mount Black Jack is close behind at 2,006.

-Things To Do on Catalina Island
+Things To Do on Catalina Island For A Day

-During the day, families can play a round of miniature golf, or rent a golf cart and tour the island together.
-Dad can play a round of golf at the Catalina Country Club and have lunch while mom can enjoy the onsite spa and massage facilities.
-Tennis courts are available so partner up for a tennis match.
-Kids love the the Nature Center at Avalon Canyon.
+During the day, families can play a round of miniature golf or rent a golf cart and tour the island together.
+Dad can play golf at the Catalina Country Club and have lunch while mom can enjoy the onsite spa and massage facilities.
+Tennis courts are available to partner up for a tennis match.
+Kids love the Nature Center at Avalon Canyon.

-Dining on Catalina Island
+Dining and Lodging Catalina Island

-Seaside restaurants offer a gourmet’s dream with classic and more exotic dishes available.
+Seaside restaurants offer a gourmet’s dream with more classic and exotic dishes.
 Luau Larry’s is a relaxing spot with an ocean view and tropical drinks.
-El Galleon Restaurant and Lounge is a family oriented spot with live karaoke.
+El Galleon Restaurant and Lounge is a family-oriented spot with live karaoke.

 The beautiful Casino Ballroom and the Avalon Theatre is the spot to spend the evening after a long day of activities.
-The theatre shows evening movies, while the ballroom features a calendar of events suited for couples who wish to enjoy a romantic evening of dining, dancing, and music.
+The theater shows evening movies, while the ballroom features a calendar of events suited for couples who wish to enjoy a romantic evening of dining, dancing, and music.

 Camping on Catalina Island

 Two Harbors campground is another favorite, and there are several more primitive campgrounds in the area that allow true adventurers to boat in.
-Mountain biking is a great way to explore the scenery, and it’s quite common to see people renting bikes and taking a leisurely tour of the island.
+Mountain biking is a great way to explore the scenery, and it’s pretty common to see people renting bikes and taking a leisurely tour of the island.